 John is currently being researched.
-At his son, Adam's baptism in 1823 at Kilmarnock, Ayrshire, Scotland his profession is
+At his son, Adam's baptism in 1823 at Kilmarnock, Ayrshire, Scotland his profession is stated as Miller.

 Adam's family fractured in Scotland for reasons yet unknown and may have been the second family member